-EarlyBird Settlement Agreement
+Earlybird Capital Settlement Agreement

-On April 23, 2021, we settled the amounts due pursuant to a certain finder agreement entered into with EarlyBird Capital, Inc. ("EarlyBird") on October 17, 2017 (the "Finder Agreement").
-Our Board determined it was in the best interests to settle all claims which had been made or could be made with respect to the Finder Agreement and entered into the EarlyBird Settlement Agreement.
-Pursuant to the EarlyBird Settlement Agreement, we paid EarlyBird \$275,000 in cash and issued 225,000 shares of our restricted common stock with a grant date value of \$1,973,250 to EarlyBird, in full satisfaction of accounts payable in the amount of \$1,750,000.
-We recorded a loss of \$223,250 in connection with the EarlyBird Settlement Agreement, which is included in (loss) gain on settlement of liabilities in the accompanying condensed consolidated statements of operations.
+On April 23, 2021, the Company settled the amounts due pursuant to a certain finder agreement entered into with EarlyBird Capital, Inc. ("EarlyBird") on October 17, 2017 (the "Finder Agreement").
+The Company's Board of Directors determined it was in the best interests to settle all claims which had been made or could be made with respect to the Finder Agreement and entered into a settlement agreement (the "Settlement Agreement").
+Pursuant to the Settlement Agreement, the Company paid EarlyBird a cash payment of \$275,000 and issued 225,000 shares of the Company's restricted common stock with a grant date value of \$1,973,250 to EarlyBird, in full satisfaction of accounts payable in the amount of \$1,750,000.
+The Company recorded a loss of \$223,250 in connection with the Settlement Agreement, which is included in (loss) gain on settlement of liabilities in the accompanying condensed consolidated statements of operations.